21david/App-Academy/README.md

-# App Academy Homeworks
+# App Academy
-Homework for each day that has homework assignments in the App Academy curriculum will be uploaded here.
+All of the work I did during my 11 weeks at the App Academy bootcamp is found here.